OreonCZ/OreonCZ/README.md

 - 📺 I am also interested in: games, movies, rock/metal music, anime, food, and especially: <i>memes</i> 🍔

-- 🤑 Fun fact: NetBeans is the best program in the world lmao 🤑
+- 🤑 Fun fact: NetBeans is the best program in the world lmao sus 🤑

 <br/>